 |Philosophy establishes the ideal ways of viewing life and nature||Education establishes the means of achieving philosophical ideas|

 It is safe to say from the above that philosophy and education go hand in hand.
 That is to say one can’t achieve its goals without the help of the other.
 Hence, you can realize from the above that education can’t be effective and sound without any bases from philosophy.

 It is therefore important to note that you need to have a philosophy that will guide you, as a teacher, to select a teaching technique or approach that will be effective in achieving the goals of education.
 This is why the philosophy of education is extremely necessary for education.

 Philosophical Approaches to Education

 In the literature, there are seven main educational philosophies identified and used around the world.
-It is necessary to understand that these philosophies deal largely to the nature of what to teach in the school.
+It is necessary to understand that these philosophies deal largely with the nature of what to teach in the school.
 These are explained below;

 This philosophy is underpinned by the belief that your students should learn ideas that are long-lasting and true.
 What are truths?
 According to perennialism, truths are the ideas of Western civilization.
-Thus, they suggest that your students should understand the ideas of the Western Civilization arguing that they are true and everlasting.
+Thus, they suggest that your students should understand the ideas of Western Civilization arguing that they are true and everlasting.

 They also highlighted the ability of this philosophy in solving the problems of any society.
 They postulate that teaching these ideas to your students is extremely essential.
 Here students take subjects such as reading, writing, mathematics, language, history, arts, and science.